AndyObtiva/glimmer-dsl-css/README.md

 ## CSS DSL

+The key reason for using the CSS DSL instead of actual CSS is Ruby programmability without getting lost in string concatenations.
+The CSS DSL helps in including conditional CSS as well as looping from lists while building CSS.

 Simply start with `css` keyword and add stylesheet rule sets inside its block using Glimmer DSL syntax.
 Once done, you may call `to_s` or `to_css` to get the formatted CSS output.